mtkennerly/ludusavi/README.md

 ### Redirects
 You can use redirects to back up or restore to a different location than the original file.
-Click `add redirect` on the restore screen, and then enter both the old and new location.
+These are listed on the "other" screen, where you can click the plus button to add more and then enter both the old and new location.
 For example, if you backed up some saves from `C:/Games`, but then you moved it to `D:/Games`, then you could create a restore redirect with `C:/Games` as the source and `D:/Games` as the target.